mprzodala/eventrix/getting-started.md

 }
 ```
 ### React
-Now we know how send events, manage state and send requests to server with Eventrix.
-What about React and component?
-Eventrix has `react` section that give us react context, provider, hocs and hooks.
+Now we know how to send events, manage state and send requests to server with Eventrix.
+What about React and components?
+Eventrix has `react` section which gives us react context, provider, hocs and hooks.
 ```js
 import {
 // react context stuff